SAP-archive/smb-summit-hackathon/ChatBot/smb-recast-bot/README.md

         * Abstract mapping model:
         <br/>An abstract mapping model between intent/entity of NLP and semantic model/(Measures,Dimensions,Filters) without any system specific information.
         <br/>For instance:
-            * The dimension entity  in NLP result with value "Client","Buyer","Customer" etc is mapped an abstract dimension field "Customer".
+            * The dimension entity  in NLP result with value "Client","Buyer","Customer" etc is mapped to an abstract dimension field "Customer".
             * The measure entity in NLP result with value "Sales","Sales Number","Revenue" etc is mapped an abstract measure field "Sales Amount".
+        * Fuzzy search:
+        <br/>To be more typo-tolerant, [fuzzy search](http://fusejs.io/) is applied to find the abstract fields from entity of NLP during Abstract mapping model.
+        <br/>For instance:
+            * The misspelled dimension entity in NLP result like "Clent","Byer" and "Cutomer" etc are correctly recognised as "Client", "Buyer", and "Customer" with fuzzy search, which are eventually mapped an abstract dimension field "Customer".
+            * The misspelled measure entity in NLP result like "Sals","Saes Numer","Reveue" etc are correctly recognised as "Sales", "Sales Number", "Revenue" with fuzzy search, which are mapped an abstract measure field "Sales Amount".
         * Mapping model for SAP Business One
         <br/>For instance:
             * The abstract dimension field "Customer" is mapped into the technical field "BusinessPartnerNameAndCode" in view "SalesQnalysisQuery".